Missionaries

 The Nehemiah Institute financially supports a number of Indian pastors who are ministering in poor rural areas and South Valley is blessed to be able to sponsor Pastor S. Samathana Prabu.
 He has been faithfully involved in gospel ministry in Thumbal, Tamil Nadu since 1997 at the Bethel New Life Church.
 Sadly, his wife was taken home to be with the Lord in 2001.
 His two adult children, Sam and Esther, faithfully work together with their father in serving the people in their village, as well as extending their gospel reach into neighbouring villages.

 Phil and Lauren Castelijn are a newly married couple in Newcastle, NSW who are training for the overseas mission field.
 God has put it on Phil's heart to serve through mission aviation and he is currently training as an Aircraft Maintenance Engineer.
 He is hoping to further this training with pilot accreditation's in the near future.
 Lauren also feels called to overseas mission in the form of Physiotherapy and is currently completing this training at university.
 Together they want to glorify God by reaching the unreached people groups with the love of Jesus with these passions and skills that God has given them.
-Currently in Newcastle they are serving by leading an evangelism course for international university students.
+Phil and Lauren are currently serving as missionaries overseas.
+Phil is a pilot for AIM.

 In 2014 God led Rebhecca Lancaster to start “Little Sisters.”
 This ministry provides homes and sponsors for little tribal girls who have been rescued from being sold into the sex trade industry – as well as for children who were born with HIV/AIDS, because of their mothers forced into prostitution.
 All of these children come from various tribal groups dotted throughout the Eastern Hills Region of Southern India.
 It is a priority with Little Sisters, to see that these children have every opportunity to enter into a life-transforming relationship with the Lord Jesus Christ.